Paul Weeden MBACP Therapist, Coach & Supervisor

 This begins with helping my clients to understand themselves better and then make use of that understanding and awareness to make positive changes.

 I believe that every individual is unique and special in their own way, and my integrative counselling & embodiment coaching training embraces this.

 The way we typically design a working agreement is by formally assessing your current situation, deciding together a focus of the work, which is often unresolved issues with yourself and possibly others in your life.
-Then once agreeing to work through these issues as far as we can in order to help process any blocked emotions, replace any unhelpful underlying beliefs with new more realistic ones.
-We then have the opportunity to come to greater self acceptance of who we currently are and what brought us here.
+Then once agreeing to work through these issues as far as we can in order to help process emotions, and replace any unhelpful underlying beliefs and barriers with new more empowering ways of seeing things.
+We then have the opportunity to come to greater self acceptance of who we are and what brought us here.

-We can then focus on what you usually do day to day and consider what areas are beneficial and which as not.
+We can then focus out attention on what you do day to day and consider what activites are beneficial and which as not.

 Many people I’ve treated, like many of us at times feel a combination of; frustration, anxiety and depression about areas of their work and personal life.
 Many of us have under achieved potential that remains stuck in our cells as latent energy.
 It is likely your body is trying to communicate to you through your subconscious in some way, probably as a discomfort, like a sort of warning light that it wants you do do something differently.

 Many of the people I have worked with find that after addressing the emotional blockages from the past, that by committing to pursuing interests and activities that give them meaning and purpose, that they then start to feel a bit better.
 By that I mean they feel calmer more positive and more in control again.

 One of the ways we decide what might be good to try, is by examining your patterns of behaviour in your daily life.
 Your breathing patterns; and the way you talk and walk.
 And then within that, looking at how you go about your day.
 Most of us do all this unconsciously at least half the time.